Mokoena2000/KnowYourSlang/README.md

 # About

-A fun app to check how much your know local slang challenge yourself to learn mor local slang and see just how much you Xav share your score with friends and teach them a thing or 2 while you aso learn
+A fun app to check how much your know local slang challenge yourself to learn more local slang and see just how much you Xav share your score with friends and teach them a thing or 2 while you aso learn

 # Creator